basilfx/EFM2RIOT/CONTRIBUTING.md

 ### Whitespace control
 The output of the source files *has* to be 'beautiful'.
 This means that whitespaces and newlines should be controlled explicitly.
 This can be hard while preserving readability of the source files.

 The two problems are solved by the `{% strip n, s %}{% endstrip %}` tag.
 The parameter `n` strips `n` times four spaces from all resulting lines.
-The `s` parameter is optional, but when true, it removes the first newline after the blocks, to prevent double newlines.
+The `s` parameter is optional.
+When it is equal to `<` or `>`, it will remove one redundant whitespace before or after the block when the block renders empty.

 #### Without `strip` block